 Early Years Literacy includes reading and writing basic words, using phonics, and the comprehension of stories.
 Include reading in your child’s routine to develop their vocabulary and reading confidence.
-Encourage your child to actively participate in reading – follow the words with their fingers and try a range of genres will help to achieve this.
-Tap into their imagination through storytelling or attend a Tall Tales class at Purple Dragon to enjoy bounce about tales and sleepy time rhymes!
+Encouraging your child to actively participate in reading – follow the words with their fingers and try a range of genres will help to achieve this.
+Tap into their imagination through storytelling or arrange for an Early Years specialist to deliver immersive phonics sessions.

 At interview, children could be tasked with stacking blocks into different formations, catching a ball, or solving a wooden puzzle.
 Use activities like Lego, tying shoelaces, or using scissors correctly, to help to hone your child’s fine motor skills and coordination.
 These activities bring the added benefits of better handwriting, concentration, and resilience.